twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/19-SIEMS/02-13_Splunk-Fields.md

 2. Select fields to design SPL queries that pull the following data. (**Hint:** Check the name field for activities.)

-    - Logs for when a user was locked out.
+    - Logs for when a user was locked out. `"user account was locked out." has 293 events`

-    - Logs for when a user account was deleted.
+    - Logs for when a user account was deleted. `action=deleted has 563 events`

-    - Logs for when a user was locked out and on the dest_nt_domain of Domain_B.
+    - Logs for when a user was locked out and on the dest_nt_domain of Domain_B. `"user account was locked out." dest_nt_domain=Domain_B has 66 events`

-    - Logs for when a user account was deleted and on the dest_nt_domain of Domain_B on Tuesday.
+    - Logs for when a user account was deleted and on the dest_nt_domain of Domain_B on Tuesday. `source="winevent_logs.csv" "user account was deleted." dest_nt_domain=Domain_B date_wday=tuesday has 55 events`

 3. Run the searches and note how many events are returned.

 #### Bonus

-- Create an SPL query to determine the type of user activity for the EventCode of 4738.
+- Create an SPL query to determine the type of user activity for the EventCode of 4738. `EventCode=4738 has 286 events (A user account was changed)`

 ---